 On behalf of the biggest asset manager in the world, Blackrock, GA Smart Building is renovating the Tour Europe, one of the first towers built in La Défense.

 An exceptional renovation conducted in partnership with Rudy Ricciotti, the architect who designed the Musée des Civilisations de l’Europe et de la Méditerranée (MUCEM) [Museum of Civilisation in Europe and the Mediterranean], a symbol of the renewal of Marseille in the eyes of the whole world.
-On 4 floors, 3,000 m², out of the tower’s entire 28,000 m² is being refurbished in a tight deadline by the teams of GA Rénovation.
+On 4 floors, 3,000 m² out of the tower’s entire 28,000 m² were refurbished in a restricted environment by the teams from GA Rénovation.
 The project includes a fitness room, a restaurant and a cafeteria of high standing, designed to attract the premium clientele which works in the surrounding area.
 The lobby has been paid particular attention by the architect, Rudy Ricciotti, who wanted to give it a vintage look to echo the rustic appearance of the Tour Europe.

 Works of art requiring a specific know-how

-It was after a hotly contested call for tenders that GA Smart Building prevailed by being committed to demonstrating its ability to implement the specific requests of the architect.
-Rudy Ricciotti, who wished to take advantage of the interior renovations to beautify the façade, intended to have awnings fitted at the entrance to the tower.
-However, these canopies in concrete turned out to be delicate to create.
-The ability of GA Smart Building to produce these works of art ended up winning over Rudy Ricciotti, who had a particularly influential role on this project.
+It was after a hotly contested call for tenders that GA Smart Building prevailed by being committed to demonstrating its ability to satisfy the specific requests of the architect.
+Rudy Ricciotti, who wished to take advantage of the interior renovations to beautify the façade, had two awnings fitted on the sides of the tower.
+These canopies composed of ultra-high-performance (bfup) fibre-reinforced concrete elements 3 metres wide and able to roll out 7 metres which proved difficult to design and install.
+GA Smart Building’s ability to create and install these works of art ultimately won the support of the contracting authority and its advisers.

 A project in an occupied area